shenyanqing1105/ForestLPR-CVPR2025/README.md

 [BevPlace]()

 ### 3D Methods
-Download the original code and the added `scripts` folder.
+Download the original code (or use git submodule) and the added `scripts` folder.
 The key files are `inter-sequence.py` and `intra-sequence.py`.
 Put the pretrained model into the `checkpoints` folder.

 **TransLoc3D** on Wild-Places, intra